yarden12313/AmazonScrapper/README.md

 # AmazonScrapper
 #
+# UPDATE!!!
+#
 # Hey Tzur,
-# I didn't finish those following things:
-# 1. Finds the stars
-# 2. Support in multiple browsers (currently support only in Chrome)
+# I fixed few things at the project, hope you like it.
-# 3. Create easy command to execute the script
+# I still didn't succeed to find the stars
-#
-# Requirement:
-# Replace in python script the chrome driver path with yours
 #
 # Thank you :)